 of Chris Lubbe.

 Drawing on his incredible story of resistance against ‘apartheid’, Chris keeps his audience spell-bound as he takes them on a journey of discovery.
-Most importantly his audiences leave both inspired and motivated to take action and to make a changes in their own lives & their communities.
+Most importantly his audiences leave inspired to take action & bring about change within their personal lives and respective communities.

 Having grown up in a ghetto in Durban, South Africa & witnessing first hand the brutality of apartheid which in turn became the catalyst for preparing Chris to become an activist for democracy.
 Chris’ story contains themes such as fear, determination, courage, love and forgiveness, all in the face of blatant racial discrimination.